CarlottaTagliaro/SharedNotes/Secure Data Management/markdown/SDM_7.md

 The **state** of a database refers to the data it stores at a specific point in time.
 A transaction changes the state (or keeps it the same in case of only read operations).
 Finally, the data model describes how the data is stored in the DB.

 A transaction is a unit of work that operates on one or more databases and that may consist of one or more “steps”.
-A transaction is *committed* if all step complete successfully and the result is stored permanently.
+A transaction is *committed* if all steps complete successfully and the result is stored permanently.
 It is *aborted* if one or more steps failed to complete successfully; the system is reverted to the state it was before the transaction took place (the part of transaction that was done needs to be reverted).

 A very simple example of application is the one of money transfer: it needs to be one action since we want data to leave the bank account of the sender and reach the receiver's one.

 Transaction must have the **ACID** properties:

 - **Atomicity**: either a transaction is completely executed or not at all;
-- **Consistency**: a transaction does not violate any invariant, e.g., validation rules (e.g. age < 100);
+- **Consistency**: a transaction does not violate any invariant, e.g., validation rules (like age < 100);
 - **Isolation** (= Serializable): multiple transactions may be executed in parallel, but have to look as if they were sequentially executed.
 This imposes an order to follow in order to preserve consistency;
 - **Durability**: a committed transaction is persistent (it guarantees the state), e.g., does not get lost in a power failure.